Most of us know this story, because it is told in many books, included in textbooks, and retold by many people.

 Do the impossible

 The above story is recorded in the book "Stories about the life of President Ho" by author Tran Dan Tien.
-And it is one of the typical stories about the motivation, desire, and determination of the patriotic young man Nguyen Tat Thanh - who later became the great President Ho Chi Minh - before making a journey of thousands of miles abroad to find a way to liberate the nation and liberate the country.
+And it is one of the typical stories about the motivation, desire, and determination of the patriotic young man Nguyen Tat Thanh - who later became the great President Ho Chi Minh - before embarking on a journey of thousands of miles abroad to find a way to liberate the nation and liberate the country.

 When reading the detail of "raising two hands", many people must have remembered the famous poem by Hoang Trung Thong in "Breaking Earth Song" written in 1948: "Our hands make everything/With human strength, stones can also become rice".
 That is almost a truth: With labor, with action, with enthusiasm and great determination, we can do things that seem impossible.

-Strong faith
+Strong belief

 But with his passionate patriotism, extraordinary will and determination, he boldly boarded a ship to go abroad on a path that could not be fully imagined, but with a very clear goal: "After seeing how they do it, I will return to help our people."